Critical migration scholar bridging anthropology and sociology

-I am a Postdoctoral Scholar in the University of California-Berkeley’s Sociology Department and a recipient of a Swiss National Science Foundation Postdoc.Mobility Fellowship.
+I am a Postdoctoral Scholar at the University of California at Berkeley and a recipient of a Swiss National Science Foundation Postdoc.Mobility Fellowship.
+In late 2026, I will continue my postdoctoral fellowship at the University of Lausanne’s Gender Studies Centre.

 The dismantling of borders and binaries underlays all my work to varying degrees.
 My broad research and teaching interests include transnational labor migration, its governance, and worker agency, cross-border economies of care, and feminist methods and ethnography.
 To date, I have conducted ethnographic fieldwork in Spain, Cuba, Nicaragua, and Canada.